jacobreesgit/Music-Memory-Best/Music Memory/Documentation/design-system-guide.md

    - Maintain a clear hierarchy with font sizes and weights
    - Use appropriate text styles for different content types
    - Respect system font settings
+   - Use `detail` font for secondary information and smaller text

 3. **Layout**:
    - Use consistent spacing throughout the application